Trump says he 'easily' answered Russia probe questions

 Trump’s team agreed to have the president submit written answers to questions relating to Russia’s role in the election, but it is still possible Mueller may press Trump to answer questions on potential obstruction at some point.
 Another open question is whether Trump will eventually sit for an interview.

 Tensions have risen over the probe since Trump last week ousted Jeff Sessions as U.S. attorney general and named Matthew Whitaker as his replacement on an acting basis.
-That move gave Whitaker, a Trump loyalist, oversight of the Mueller probe.
+That move gave Whitaker, a Trump loyalist who Democrats have called a “political lackey,” oversight of the Mueller probe.

 Mueller already has brought charges against a series of former Trump aides, including his former campaign chairman and his former national security adviser, as well as a number of Russian individuals and entities.